oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 called.

-When applications want to use connection pools but are not able to use :attr:`connection.clientId` to distinguish application users from database schema owners, a ‘heterogeneous’ connection pool might be an option.
+When applications want to use connection pools but are not able to use :attr:`connection.clientId` to distinguish application users from database schema owners then a ‘heterogeneous’ connection pool might be an option.

 To use heterogeneous pools with the :ref:`connection pool cache <connpoolcache>`, the alias should be explicitly stated, even